Geography

 Curriculum Intent

-- Study a range of geographical topics which broaden and deepen their understanding of the world around them and the influences on human’s behaviours.
+- Broaden and deepen geographical understanding: Study a range of geographical topics that enhance students' understanding of the world and the factors influencing human behaviour and societies.

-- Collect, analyse and communicate with a range of Geographical data, including the ability to conduct fieldwork that deepens understanding of key geographical processes.
+- Develop geographical enquiry skills: Collect, analyse, and communicate geographical data, including conducting fieldwork that deepens students' understanding of key geographical processes and their real-world applications.

-- Develop a sophisticated understanding of the physical and human characteristics of some if the earths most globally significant places and how these are how these are interdependent.
+- Understand global interdependence: Develop a sophisticated understanding of the physical and human characteristics of some of the Earth's most globally significant places, and explore how these places are interdependent.

 What your child will learn in KS3 Geography